Lattice Point Asymptotics and Volume Growth on Teichmuller space: Outline of Proof.

 \begin{proposition}[Mean Ergodic Theorem] We have

 \end{proposition}

 \bold{Proof.} Suppose $\epsilon > 0$ is given.
 Let $\cK$ be the union of the supports of $\phi$ and $\psi$.
-Without loss of generality, we may assume that the support of $\phi$ is small enough so that there exists an open $\cU \subset \partial \cT_g$ such that for each $x$ in the support of $\phi$, $\cU(x)$ contains the intersection of $S(x)$ with the multiple zero locus, and also (\ref{eq:mz:volume}) holds.
+Without loss of generality, we may assume that the support of $\phi$ is small enough so that there exists an open $\cU \subset \partial \cT_g$ such that for each $X$ in the support of $\phi$, $\cU(X)$ contains the intersection of $S(X)$ with the multiple zero locus, and also (\ref{eq:mz:volume}) holds.
+Here, as above, $\cU(X)$ is the sector in $S(X)$ corresponding to directions in $\cU$.

-We break up the integral over $B_R(x)$ in (\ref{eq:mean:ergodic}) into two parts: the first over $B_R(x) \cap Sect_{\cU}(x) \cap \Gamma\cK$ and the second over the complement.
+We break up the integral over $B_R(X)$ in (\ref{eq:mean:ergodic}) into two parts: the first over $B_R(X) \cap Sect_{\cU}(X) \cap \Gamma\cK$ and the second over the complement.
 The first is bounded by $C_1 \epsilon$ in view of Theorem~\ref{theorem:badgeodesic:volume}.

 Let $K'$ be as in Theorem~\ref{theorem:badgeodesic:volume}.
-We use polar coordinates for the integral over $B_R(x)$.
+We use polar coordinates for the integral over $B_R(X)$.
 We get,

-In view of (\ref{eq:badgeodesic:volume}), we may assume, (up to error of size $C \epsilon e^{hR}$) that $q \in S(x)$ belongs to the compact set $S(x) \setminus \cU(x)$, which is away from the multiple zero locus.
-Also note that the left-hand-side of (\ref{eq:use:polar}) is symmetric in $x$ and $y$ (up to interchanging the functions $\phi$ and $\psi$).
-So we may also assume that $g_t q$ belongs to a fixed compact set which is bounded away from the multiple zero locus.
+In view of (\ref{eq:badgeodesic:volume}), we may assume, (up to error of size $C \epsilon e^{hR}$) that $q \in S(X)$ belongs to the compact set $\Gamma K'' = \bigcup_{X \in \cK} S(X) \setminus \cU(X)$, which is away from the multiple zero locus.
+Also note that the left-hand-side of (\ref{eq:use:polar}) is symmetric in $X$ and $Y$ (up to interchanging the functions $\phi$ and $\psi$).
+So we may also assume that $g_t q$ also belongs to $\Gamma K''$.
 Also in view of (\ref{eq:badgeodesic:volume}), we may assume that (\ref{eq:s:half:time}) holds.
 (Again the contribution of the part of the integral where this assumption is violated is bounded by $C \epsilon e^{hR}$.)